-Grant recipients are required to identify an evaluation lead at the organization and report on program-specific evaluation measures to BILH.
+Grant recipients will be required to identify an evaluation lead at the organization and develop and implement an individual learning and evaluation plan and report on program-specific evaluation measures to BILH.
+The BILH evaluator will provide support and required templates to fulfill evaluation requirements outlined in this RFP.
 Metrics to be collected and tracked by each grantee could include, but are not limited to: